-The Company provides a supplement to eligible retirees from Local 1, Local 20, and Local Union 1199 to assist them with the cost of Medicare gap coverage after their retirement on account of age or permanent disability.
-To qualify for this benefit (collectively, the "Retiree Medical Plan"), an employee must have worked for at least 20 years for the Company or its predecessor at the Company's Cincinnati Brewery, must have been enrolled in the Company's group medical insurance plan for at least 5 years before retirement and, in the case of retirees from Local 20, for at least 7 of the last 10 years of their employment, and must be eligible for Medicare benefits under the Social Security Act.
-The accumulated post-retirement benefit obligation was determined using a discount rate of 2.86% at December 25, 2021 and 2.50% at December 26, 2020 and a 2.50% health care cost increase based on the Cincinnati Consumer Price Index for the years 2021, 2020, and 2019.
+To qualify for this benefit, an eligible employee must have worked for at least 20 years for the Company or its predecessor at the Company's Cincinnati Brewery as a part of one of its three unions, must have been enrolled in the Company's group medical insurance plan for at least 5 years before retirement, and, in the case of retirees from Local 20, for at least 7 of the last 10 years of their employment, and must be eligible for Medicare benefits under the Social Security Act.
+The accumulated post-retirement benefit obligation was determined using a discount rate of 5.22% at December 31, 2022 and 2.86% at December 25, 2021 and a 2.50% health care cost increase based on the Cincinnati Consumer Price Index for the years 2022 and 2021.
 The effect of a 1% increase and the effect of a 1% decrease in the assumed health care cost trend rates on the aggregate of the service and interest cost components of net periodic post-retirement health care benefit costs and on the accumulated post-retirement benefit obligation for health care benefits would not be significant.